plasticmacaroni/bg3-missables/checklist.md

   - use speak with dead on corpses surrounding them
 - Speak with Elminster at entrance to the Shadow-Cursed Lands
 - Don't continue to Moonrise Towers until you've completed the Grymforge (Underdark) content
-# Misc (and other general bits of useful info)
+# Anytime Before Act 2
-- Let a certain Dandy shove an icepick in your eye for a permanent upgrade
+- Let a certain Dandy shove an icepick in your eye for a permanent upgrade (unconfirmed that this has to be before Act 2)
-- Deluxe edition: portraits: Fane in Ruins, Lohse near Nettie in Grove, Red Prince in Waukeen's Rest, Ifan in Blighted Village, Sebille in Hag's house, Beast in Arcane Tower (credits: u/Diraelka)
+- Deluxe edition -- portraits: optionally find Fane in The Ruins, Lohse near Nettie in The Emerald Grove, Red Prince in the Waukeen's Rest, Ifan in the Blighted Village, Sebille in the Hag's house, and finally Beast in The Arcane Tower
-- You will meet some hyenas near a broken cart in the upperworld (there will be a cutscene prompting you to react to the dead hyenas) (credits: u/Super_Nicee)
+- You will meet some hyenas near a broken cart in the upperworld (there will be a cutscene prompting you to react to the dead hyenas)
-- Raphael will show up at one point, not exactly sure what the triggers are (credits: u/BluePragmatic)
-- Owlbear cave (credits: u/BluePragmatic)
-- Rest often to get progression on companion stories and NPC
-- It seems quite a few have commented that venturing into Moonrise Towers via the underdark is the transition to Act 2 and doesn't lock you out from some of the areas from Act 1.
-I haven't got to this part myself, will let you
+- Raphael will show up either during a long rest, or automatically if you haven't rested in a while
 # Act 2: First Things First
 - If you didn't talk to Dammon in Act 1, do this as soon as you can for Karlach's poor sake
 # Act 2: Order
 - Rescue the prisoners BEFORE Shar's Temple (and the Nightsong questline)
-# Moonrise Towers
+# The road
-- Find the third Orpheus disc in Balthazar's tower and have Lae'zel comment
+- Play hide and seek, get a cool ring
+- Talk to a man who wants to make things "right" by interrogating a dead barkeeper
+- Save some harpers, find out about the Inn
 # Last Light Inn
+- Talk to the inhabitants
+  - Mol and Raphael
+  - Wake up the sleeping fist quest dialogues
+  - Talk to the Strange Ox again (don't kill it)
 - Get the pixie to help
-- Save from the ambush
 - Find the tiefling after he runs off
-- Talk to "His Majesty" the cat
+- Save the moon Cleric from the ambush
+# Moonrise Towers
+- Get some more tadpoles
+  - Convince the guard on the docks to let you investigate the shipping crates
+  - Destroy the barrel with the tadpoles after investigating
+  - You can move the crate out of sight of the guards
+  - Gather 2 more tadpoles (you may need opportunity attacks)
+- Find the third Orpheus disc in Balthazar's tower and have Lae'zel comment
 # Things the author hasn't seen yet
 - Check out the morgue
 - Deal with the gith patrol